Interview by Polly Bindman

-Johanna Teresa Wallenborn has worked all over the world – from Seoul to Los Angeles, and now Berlin, where she is acting as curator for STATE Studio.
-Johanna is a cultural producer, curator and project manager, who works at the intersection of art, technology, architecture, design and sound.
-STATE studio Berlin is a new participatory gallery that is currently hosting the ongoing exhibition ‘Field Experiments’, which explores themes that include Genome editing, synthetic biology intelligent machines and bioeconomy.
-Although STATE Studio has only recently opened as a gallery space, STATE itself has been around since 2014, with the title encompassing a festival and an agency alongside the current exhibition space.
+Johanna Teresa Wallenborn has worked all over the world – from Seoul to Los Angeles and now Berlin, where she is acting as curator for STATE Studio.
+Johanna is a cultural producer, curator and project manager who works at the intersection of art, technology, architecture, design and sound.

 For those that are not familiar with your work, tell us a little bit about your background.

-STATE Pop up Studio LA and STATE of AI exhibition were a milestone and a turning point for us and essentially the beginning of STATE Studio Berlin.
+STATE Pop-up Studio LA and the STATE of AI exhibition were a milestone and a turning point for us and essentially the beginning of STATE Studio Berlin.
 While working on our Gallery in Los Angeles, we fell in love with the idea of running our own space, hosting exhibitions and being able to be in a constant exchange.
-Having a permanent home holds plenty of new possibilities, next to continuous program having an ongoing dialogue we are also able to reach a more diverse group of people.
+Having a permanent home holds plenty of new possibilities.
+Next to the continuous program having an ongoing dialogue, we are also able to reach a more diverse group of people.
 We engage with young and elderly people, passersby and curious school classes and are now in touch with a much broader audience.
-It allows for a discourse on eye-level, including experts and laymen equally.
+It allows for a discourse on eye level, including experts and laymen equally.

 What was the biggest challenge you faced in its development (apart from finding the funding)?